petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 enable CR,
 but it is by no means the only way to follow the principles, and I will try to provide other options.

-But what if you're already halfway through the project?
-That's okay.
-You can start working reproducibly from now.
-At least you can put everything you have right now into version control, then start adding to the pipeline for everything that needs to be created after.

 ### Create a single version-controlled repo for the entire project